Discovering the Healing Power of Slovenia's Forests

 A Cultural Statement

 These initiatives highlight Slovenia’s long-standing respect for its forests.
-Local communities embrace them not only as attractions, but as cultural expressions—reminders that nature is both sanctuary and teacher.
+Local communities embrace them not only as attractions but as cultural expressions—reminders that nature is both sanctuary and teacher.
+The wooden megaphones serve as a bridge between people and the environment, fostering a sense of stewardship for these precious natural resources.

 The Greek Connection